Space Shuttle Columbia disaster: Legacy

+Columbia memorial in Arlington National Cemetery.

 In 2003, the airport in Amarillo, Texas, where Husband was from, was renamed to the Rick Husband Amarillo International Airport.
 A mountain peak in the Sangre de Cristo Range in the Colorado Rockies was renamed Columbia Point in 2003.
 In October 2004, both houses of Congress passed a resolution to change the name of Downey, California's Space Science Learning Center to the Columbia Memorial Space Center, which is located at the former manufacturing site of the Space Shuttle orbiters.

 On April 1, 2003, the Opening Day of baseball season, the Houston Astros honored the Columbia crew by having seven simultaneous first pitches thrown by family and friends of the crew.
-During the singing of the national anthem, 107 NASA personnel carried a U.S. flag onto the field.
+During the singing of the national anthem, 107 NASA personnel carried a US flag onto the field.
 The Astros wore the mission patch on their sleeves the entire season.
 On February 1, 2004, the first anniversary of the Columbia disaster, Super Bowl XXXVIII held in Houston's Reliant Stadium began with a pregame tribute to the crew of the Columbia by singer Josh Groban performing "You Raise Me Up", with the crew of STS-114 in attendance.

 In 2004, two space journalists, Michael Cabbage and William Harwood, released their book, Comm Check: The Final Flight of Shuttle Columbia.
 It discusses the history of the Space Shuttle program, and documents the post-disaster recovery and investigation efforts.
 Michael Leinbach, a retired Launch Director at KSC who was working on the day of the disaster, released Bringing Columbia Home: The Untold Story of a Lost Space Shuttle and Her Crew in 2018.
 It documents his personal experience during the disaster, and the debris and remains recovery efforts.

 In 2004, the documentary Columbia: The Tragic Loss was released; it told of the life of Ilan Ramon and focused on the issues in NASA management that led to the disaster.
 PBS released a Nova documentary, Space Shuttle Disaster, in 2008.
 It featured commentary from NASA officials and space experts, and discussed historical issues with the spacecraft and NASA.

 The Scottish Celtic-Rock band Runrig included a song titled "Somewhere" on their album The Story that ends with a recording of a radio communication from Laurel Clark.
 Clark, who had become a fan of the band when she lived in Scotland, had a Runrig song "Running to the Light" play as her wakeup music on January 27; her CD of The Stamping Ground was recovered in the debris and presented to the band by Clark's husband and son.